 Big companies understand if their product is crap or their buying experience is crap, consumers will ditch their brand in a heartbeat and not ever look back.
 There’s always someone better.

-So, we can thank the Amazons, the Ubers, and the Airbnbs for revolutionising our consumer experience.
-Shopping is now more personalised, more relevant and more streamlined than ever before.
+So, we can thank the Amazons, the Ubers, and the Airbnbs for revolutionizing our consumer experience.
+Shopping is now more personalized, more relevant and more streamlined than ever before.

 Here’s the thing: employees are also consumers.
 It’s only inevitable that we’d compare our consumer experience with our employee experience.